Social Work Degree - Distance Learning BA (Hons)

 This stage of entry is for professionally qualified social workers who already have 360 academic points.
 Applicants will also have the CQSW, CSS or the Dip.
-SW and have completed further certificated learning in, for example, Practice teaching, MHO or Child Protection, or perhaps the registered Managers Award.
+SW and have completed further certificated learning in, for example, Practice Teaching, MHO or Child Protection, or perhaps the Registered Managers Award.